Manual Mixes

 Presets

-This means you can store multiple soundscapes inside one mix — simply configure each as a separate preset and switch between them during playback.
+This mix allows you to define presets, which you can switch between with a single click.
+This way, you can keep multiple soundscapes in a single mix — configure each as a separate preset and switch between them during playback.

 To rename a preset, click the ✏️ button and enter a new name.